edgio-docs/edgio-docs/guides/applications/v7/security/asm.md

 **Key information:**

--   {{ PRODUCT }} provides a default ruleset that you can use as a starting point.
 -   {{ PRODUCT }} will not create an exposure unless a finding matches at least one rule that is configured to create an exposure.
--   The default ruleset creates exposures for all findings.
+-   {{ PRODUCT }} provides a default rule set that you can use as a starting point.
+This rule set creates exposures for all findings.
 -   Rules are processed in the order that they are listed.
 If a finding satifies multiple rules, then all of those rules are applied to it. {{ PRODUCT }} resolves conflicts by giving precedence to the rule that is closest to the bottom of the list.

     For example, if both rules #4 and #6 apply to a finding, then precedence is given to rule #6.